jf-viguier/docs/basics/installation/_index.md

 {{% /notice %}}

 {{% notice warning %}}
-Starting with PrestaShop 9, releases versions are not build on GitHub and are not available on GitHub anymore.
+Starting with PrestaShop 9, releases versions are not built on GitHub and are not available on GitHub anymore.
 Read our [article](https://build.prestashop-project.org/news/2024/new-zip-distribution-channel/) on Build blog for more informations about it.
 {{% /notice %}}

 {{% callout %}}